CenturyLinkCloud/PublicKB/Cloud Application Manager/Cloud Optimization/partner-cloud-integration-azure-new.md

   ![Microsoft Azure Provider](../../images/cloud-application-manager/CINT_New_ARM1.3.png)

-5. Provide a name for the provider that identifies it for your purposes
+5. Write a name for the provider.
+The name you type will  become the name for your Subscription in Azure.

 6. Select the "Create a new Azure customer Subscription" option.
 (If the user cannot see this option, they are not an organization Administrator.)